 Section 4.
 Duties of Officers:

-- The President shall be the chief elected officer of the Association and shall preside at all meetings of TN TRiO.
+a) The President shall be the chief elected officer of the Association and shall preside at all meetings of TASP.
 The President shall, with the advice and consent of the Executive Board, make all appointments to both standing and special committees.
 The President shall be an ex-officio member of all committees.
-The President shall serve as the TN TRiO member to the SAEOPP Board of Directors.
+The President shall serve as the TASP member to the SAEOPP Board of Directors.

-- The Vice President shall serve with the same powers and authority of the President in the event that the President becomes incapacitated or resigns.
+b) The Vice President shall serve with the same powers and authority of the President in the event that the President becomes incapacitated or resigns.
 Incapacitation shall be determined by the Executive Board.
 The President may designate the Vice President as an ex-officio member of any standing or special committee of the Association.
-The Vice President shall serve as the TN TRiO representative to the SAEOPP Conference Committee.
+The Vice President shall serve as the TASP representative to the SAEOPP Conference Committee.

 Section 5.
 Vacancy:

 In the event of a vacancy in the office of the President, the Vice President shall assume the office.
 A vacancy of any other office shall be filled by the Executive Board until a special election can be held at the next regular scheduled meeting of the Association.